cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 make type URLs a bit more concise while remaining descriptive.

-Additional code generation support around the usage of `Any` is something that could also be explored in the future.
-For instance, a gogo protobuf extension in the future could possibly marshal `Any` values directly to go interfaces like Amino.
-This is, however, unneeded as a starting point.
+Additional code generation support around the usage of `Any` is something that could also be explored in the future to make the UX for go developers more seamless.

 ## Consequences